cisco-gve/epnm_alarm_report/README.md

 **EPNM Alarms Application**

-This application uses the Evolved Programmable Network Manager (EPNM) Rest API to query unresolved alarm information within the network.
-These alarm queries can be grouped by location defined groups, or can be specific to an individual device.
-The application will present the user with an alarm report in the browser, and the user can download the report to a .csv for future review.
+This web application uses the Evolved Programmable Network Manager (EPNM) Rest API to query unresolved alarm information within the network.
+These alarm queries can be grouped by location defined groups (e.g. San Jose or US - South), or can be specific to an individual device.
+The application will present the user with an alarm report in the browser, and the user can download the report to a .csv or receive it via email.

 The HTML user interface works better in Chrome and Firefox.